cavo789/blog/blog/2023/11/21/frankenphp/index.md

 Depending on the version of the used Docker images, scripts and version of Joomla, the logs statements can differs in time.
 :::

-When everything has been successfully done, just run surf to `https://localhost:9999` to get your Joomla site running on FrankenPHP.
+When everything has been successfully done, just run surf to `https://localhost:443` to get your Joomla site running on FrankenPHP.
+To get access to your administrator page, surf to `https://localhost:443/administrator`.
+Credentials to use can be retrieved in the logs as showed by the red arrow on the image here above.
+You can retrieve them too using this command: `docker compose logs | grep -i "Here are your Joomla credentials:"`.

 :::note FrankenPHP is using SSL and thus https
 Please note that FrankenPHP is delivering your site using `https`.
 The way Alexandre has built his script, the port number is not fixed.
 To determine which port to use, start a new Linux console and run `docker container list` to get the list of running containers.
 You'll see the port to use to access to your FrankenPHP site in the `PORTS` column.
 Also displayed in your `Docker Desktop` Windows application, go then to the list of containers to get the port.